ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial.md

 ### The `portable` and `nonportable` modes

-As we said before, [rule 1] and [rule 2] of `contended` give us data-race freedom—assuming we can enforce them, that is.
+As we said before, [rule 1](#rule-contended-parallel) and [rule 2](#rule-contended-mutable) of `contended` give us data-race freedom—assuming we can enforce them, that is.
 The compiler's type checker can just raise an error when rule 2 is violated, but rule 1 is a bit squishier.
-To
-reiterate:
+To reiterate:

 > **Rule 1 of `contended`.** If multiple accesses of the same value may occur
 > in parallel, at most one of them may consider the value `uncontended`.
 The
 > others must consider it `contended`.

-[rule 1]: #rule-contended-parallel
-[rule 2]: #rule-contended-mutable

-**[I can't tell whether this is belaboring the point a bit.
-The arguments to `fork_join2` shouldn't assume things are `uncontended`.
-Do I need to spell things out this much?]**

 We've seen that `Parallel.fork_join2` provides parallelism while enforcing this rule.
 How does it manage that?
 Let's look again at our attempt to sneak a data